-- 1. Are a high school graduate - 2.
+- Have graduated from high school, have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination; and - 2.
 Have a qualifiable eligibility index (see Eligibility Index Table next page) and - 3.
-Have completed with grades of C or better the required comprehensive pattern of collegepreparatory subjects as follows:
+Have completed with grades of C or better the required comprehensive pattern of college-preparatory subjects as follows: